wjzhengsh/blockchain/develop_enterprise.md

 {{site.data.keyword.blockchainfull}} Platform: Develop's developer tools help you create a **Business Network Definition** which can then be packaged up into a business network archive (`.bna`).
 The developer environment allows you to deploy `.bna` files to a local or cloud {{site.data.keyword.blockchain}} for development and sharing.

-This guide deals with the next step of a business network lifecycle: activating your business network by deploying the `.bna` to {{site.data.keyword.blockchainfull_notm}} Platform Enterprise Plan.
+This tutorial deals with the next step of a business network lifecycle, that is, to activate your business network by deploying the `.bna` to {{site.data.keyword.blockchainfull_notm}} Platform Enterprise Plan.

 ## Before you begin

-Before you begin, ensure that you have installed the {{site.data.keyword.blockchainfull}}: Develop developer environment and are comfortable with developing and deploying business networks.
+Ensure that you have installed the {{site.data.keyword.blockchainfull}}: Develop developer environment and are comfortable with developing and deploying business networks.
 Guidance on writing business networks is available in the [Hyperledger Composer documentation](https://hyperledger.github.io/composer/latest/business-network/business-network-index).

-You will need access to an Enterprise Plan instance of {{site.data.keyword.blockchainfull_notm}} Platform.
-For information on the {{site.data.keyword.blockchainfull_notm}} Platform Enterprise Plan, see the [Enterprise Plan overview](./enterprise_plan.html).
+You need access to an Enterprise Plan instance of {{site.data.keyword.blockchainfull_notm}} Platform.
+For more information about {{site.data.keyword.blockchainfull_notm}} Platform Enterprise Plan, see the [Enterprise Plan overview](./enterprise_plan.html).

 ## Step One: Create a connection profile for {{site.data.keyword.blockchainfull_notm}} Platform